markwragg/markwragg.github.io/_posts/2024-08-13-how-i-became-a-powershell-millionaire.md

 - **Last updated:** 06 May 2023
 - **Download count:** 468667

-And finally, with a horrifying 468,659 downloads and counting is `Influx`.
+And finally, with a horrifying 468,659 downloads and counting is [Influx](https://github.com/markwragg/PowerShell-Influx).
 Guess what?
 I had a need to write some metrics into Influx (which is a time-series database that I heartily recommend, particularly if you pair it with Grafana), using the API directly was a little clunky, and so I did something I'd ~never~ done before and turned to PowerShell.
 The Influx module makes writing statistics into an Influx database pretty simple.
 And I guess lots of other people thought so too.

 Read the original blog post [here](https://wragg.io/windows-based-grafana-analytics-platform-via-influxdb-and-powershell/).